mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-elements.md

 ### By API Class

 Use the [Revit API Class names](https://www.revitapidocs.com/2015/eb16114f-69ea-f4de-0d0d-f7388b105a16.htm) to select Elements in the project.
-The input can be the Element Classes selector or a string of the class name.
+The input can be the {% include ltr/comp.html uuid='f432d672' %} selector or a string of the class name.

 ![]({{ "/static/images/guides/filter-class.png" | prepend: site.baseurl }})